TVNZ showcase: Mysterious new dating show, Lego Masters, and all the new local content coming in 2022 - NZ Herald

 "Today's announcement demonstrates TVNZ's ongoing commitment to local content and enhancing our digital services to grow audience reach and inspire the conversations of Aotearoa in the year ahead," says chief executive Kevin Kenrick.

-TVNZ made note of a digital direction being essential for the success of the network, and Kendrick says they are "focused on driving the digital reach", which includes bolstering OnDemand.
+TVNZ made note of a digital direction being essential for the success of the network, and Kenrick says they are "focused on driving the digital reach", which includes bolstering OnDemand.

 International